Los Angeles Almanac Logo

 Los Angeles Times article on morning after the "Battle of Los Angeles."
 From the Los Angeles Times, Feb.
 26, 1942.

 Within days, the U.S. Secretary of the Navy, Frank Knox, admitted that the whole incident to have been a mistake.
 The U.S. Secretary of War, Henry Stimson, however, stated that 15 enemy aircraft had appeared over Los Angeles.
-Stimson later retreated from that position.
+Stimson later backtracked from that position.

 So, what did military gunners actually shoot at?
 Explanations for what had spooked gunners ranged from a false alarm to meteorological balloons to UFOs.
 An official investigation, however, could not clearly determine the exact cause.
 The incident turned out to be the only serious military action to occur over a continental U.S. metropolitan area during World War II.